 David's Story

 David joined Watsi on June 30th, 2015.
-Seven years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-David's most recent donation traveled 8,200 miles to support Siltan, a 4-year-old girl from Ethiopia, to fund corrective surgery and prevent future health complications.
+Eight years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+David's most recent donation traveled 4,200 miles to support Eyphril, a one-year-old baby girl from Bolivia, to fund heart surgery.

 Impact